 - Some specific high-risk facilities (including O’Hare International Terminal) also have testing at the facility level.
 This is the most ‘zoomed in’ scale – it can be useful in the detection of new variants, or for specific public health responses in large congregate facilities experiencing outbreaks of COVID-19.

 Samples are generally collected twice weekly – this reflects a cross-departmental effort to identify viable sampling locations (e.g., manholes), map those locations to the communities living in the vicinity, and collect and test those wastewater specimens.

 Data from CDPH’s wastewater surveillance system is used – alongside various other forms of public health surveillance data – to inform the City’s COVID-19 response, for example by prioritizing communities for enhanced COVID-19 testing or vaccination services.
-Chicago data is also shared with CDC partners to contribute to the National Wastewater Surveillance System.
+Chicago data is also shared with CDC partners and posted to their dashboard as part of the National Wastewater Surveillance System.

 Visit https://www.cdc.gov/healthywater/surveillance/wastewater-surveillance/wastewater-surveillance.html for more information.

 Frequently Asked Questions